 The Future of Physical Therapy in CRPS Treatment

-The field of physical therapy is constantly evolving, driven by research, innovation, and a desire to improve the lives of individuals with Complex Regional Pain Syndrome (CRPS).
+Physical therapy is constantly evolving, driven by research, innovation, and a desire to improve the lives of individuals with Complex Regional Pain Syndrome (CRPS).
 As advancements continue, promising developments are emerging that hold great potential for the future of CRPS treatment.

 Advancements in Personalized Interventions